momentum-laboratory/neural-fitting/README.md

 # Neural Bloch-McConnell Fitting (NBMF)
 Why & what: *Quantitative molecular imaging extracts biophysical parameter maps by solving physics-based inverse problems.
 We employ AI-driven methods to address the challenges of dynamic complexity & ill-posedness, enabling rapid and robust estimation scaled to millions of brain voxels.*
 ##
-This repository shares the implementation of the methods described in our work **"Multi-Parameter Molecular MRI Quantification using Physics-Informed Self-Supervised Learning"**, presented in ISMRM24' ([abstract](https://archive.ismrm.org/2024/4478.html)) and accepted for publication in Communications Physics.
+This repository shares the implementation of the methods described in our work **"Multi-Parameter Molecular MRI Quantification using Physics-Informed Self-Supervised Learning"**, presented in ISMRM24' ([abstract](https://archive.ismrm.org/2024/4478.html)) and published in Communications Physics: https://www.nature.com/articles/s42005-025-02063-8.
 Also available as a preprint on Arxiv, see [abstract](https://arxiv.org/abs/2411.06447), [html full-text](https://arxiv.org/html/2411.06447), [pdf full-text](https://arxiv.org/pdf/2411.06447).

 Main targets, and ideas/methods developed and implemented to achieve them:
 * ✨Speed✨: **Jax-based auto-differentiated numerical solutions** of Ordinary Differential Equations (ODE); towards **computationally feasible gradients** of forward physics models relfecting complex dynamics simulation.
 This facilitates fitting and estimation of physical constants underlying the ODE coefficients from observed data.